Creekside-Robotics/2023-Offseason/README.md

 - `main` - All code changes must be merged via pull request from the created branch into `main` once the code has been reviewed and passed CI.

 ## Releases
 Code that has been released with a tag has been tested on the robot and is approved for competition use.
 During competition, unless in dire situation, code must come from a release and not the main branch.
-Each release will come with a drivers manual and source code.
+Each release will come with a driver's manual and source code.

 ## Resolving Merge Conflicts